image

 Are permits required for visiting marine parks?

-- Visitors are free to access all the four marine parks and take part in certain recreational activities such as swimming, snorkeling, scuba diving, canoeing and other boating activities (with speed limit below 10 knots and anchor within the designated anchoring areas) without a permit.
+- Visitors are free to access all the six marine parks and take part in certain recreational activities such as swimming, snorkeling, scuba diving, canoeing and other boating activities (with speed limit below 10 knots and anchor within the designated anchoring areas) without a permit.

 2. What are the opening hours of marine parks?